 Build on the success of 2016 efforts to ensure comprehensive legislation in key markets around the country and … launch a wave of strong bills at the state level while advancing a national narrative that furthers the focus on reigning in commercial operators and the need for commonsense regulations on short-term rentals.

 Last summer, in San Francisco, the Federal Trade Commission (pressured by senators) began an investigation into how resources like Airbnb affect housing prices in local neighborhoods.
-Then in October of this year, New York Governor Andrew M. Cuomo signed a bill imposing costly fines on Airbnb hosts who break local housing regulations.
+Then in October of 2017, New York Governor Andrew M. Cuomo signed a bill imposing costly fines on Airbnb hosts who break local housing regulations.

 The American Hotel and Lodging Association called both of those actions, “notable accomplishments” in a presentation in November.